 AlzeCure® works with several research platforms: NeuroRestore® and Alzstatin® – with a focus on Alzheimer’s disease, where the leading candidate ACD856 is in clinical development phase.
-Painless – focuses on pain treatment and contins two projects: ACD440 in clinical development phase and TrkA-NAM in research phase.
+Painless – focuses on pain treatment and contains two projects: ACD440 in clinical development phase and TrkA-NAM in research phase.

 There are several drug candidates in the various platforms: two candidates in NeuroRestore and two candidates in Alzstatin, as well as two projects that remain in the Painless platform.
 A diversified portfolio of drug candidates paves the way for other indications, such as cognitive disorders associated with Alzheimer’s, traumatic brain injury, sleep apnea and Parkinson’s disease, as well as for severe pain in conditions such as neuropathy and osteoarthritis.

 - The NeuroRestore platform is developing a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer’s disease.
 The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson’s disease, traumatic brain injury and sleep disorders.

 - Innovative disease-modifying and preventive drugs for Alzheimer’s disease are under development within the Alzstatin platform.
 They are intended to enable simple administration of the drug and be more cost-effective.

 AlzeCure Pharma’s Pipeline

 Research phase: Preclinical discovery and optimization phase.
 In this phase, potential new drug candidates are synthesized, and their chemical and biological properties are assessed in various in vitro and in vivo test systems.
 This includes testing of pharmacological effects, pharmacological versus toxicological dose levels, different administration methods and translation to humans.